muratk5n/thirdwave/en/README.md

 ---

 Escalates?
-I guess there is always room for growth
+Hey there is always room for growth

 The Independent: "Israel escalates surveillance of Palestinians with facial recognition program in West Bank"